james3roberts/AhpConstruction/README.md

   - The avalanche burgundy is used as the font and the code is #6F263D.
   - The avalanche silver is used as the background and the code is #A2AAAD.

+## To Do
+-fix the color of links after clicked. they match the background -make the headers links